Workload Management is available to all Pro and Enterprise Plan customers

 How can agents and project-only members plan their work?

-To plan any piece of work, you can enter the plan details while creating it or update these properties later.
+To plan any piece of work, you can enter the planning details while creating it or update these properties later.
 These fields will be available in all the task, project task, ticket, change, problem, or release forms and can be updated easily, anytime.

 Workload can be visualized on a calendar view if it has been planned (partially or completely).
 You can view it by: